skypilot-org/skypilot/examples/serve_dynamic_spot_k8s/README.md

 3. 🔐 **Lock-in** - you are locked into a single cloud provider and region, reducing your ability to optimize costs and improve availability.

 **How SkyServe solves these problems**
-1. 🌐 SkyServe provides a **common endpoint** to run all your queries, while managing the underlying infrastructure (K8s + Clouds) for you.
+1. 💸 **30%+ cost savings**: SkyServe can **burst to using spot instances** across regions, and across cloud providers, to ensure high availability and cost savings.
-2. 💸 SkyServe can **burst to using spot instances** across regions, and across cloud providers, to ensure high availability and lowest costs.
+2. 💪🏻 **High availability with auto-recovery**: SkyServe transparently recovers from spot instance terminations and service failures and ensures your service is always available with reliable on-demand instances.
-3. 💪🏻 SkyServe **transparently recovers** from spot instance terminations and service failures, ensuring your service is always available.
+3. 🌐 **Productivity**: SkyServe provides a **common endpoint** to run all your queries, while managing the underlying infrastructure (K8s + Clouds) for you.

 ## Example - running Llama3 across K8s and spot instances